marcinel123/URL-shortening-API-landing-page/README.md

 1. First what you need to do is to clone this repo.

-2. Go to your terminal and write: git clone https://github.com/marcinel123/URL-shortening-API-landing-page.git
+2. Go to your terminal and write: `git clone https://github.com/marcinel123/URL-shortening-API-landing-page.git`

 3. After cloning is finished you have to enter the folder with this repo so in you terminal write: cd URL-shortening-API-landing-page

-4. Next thing to do is to install all dependencies so you need to write: npm install.
+4. Next thing to do is to install all dependencies so you need to write: `npm install`.

 5. Last thing and we are all setup, please write in terminal: `npm start`